The Witches of Adamas: Publication

 In North America, Seven Seas Entertainment licensed the manga for English release in both physical and digital format under its Ghost Ship adult imprint.
 The first volume was released on February 15, 2022.

-Volume list
+Volumes

 Reception

 In a review of the first volume, Christopher Farris of Anime News Network commented that the series' focus on fanservice as a vehicle for comedy lets it "successfully deploy the kind of content that would only be a distraction in less dedicated works", adding however that due to the nature of its content, which "[o]ccasionally veers close to straight-up pornography before prioritizing for entertaining comedy again", the series "isn't going to be for everybody".